Nisarg03/Quant-Simulations-and-Risk-Analysis/README.md

 - Visualizes results with **path plots and histograms**
 - Applies **correlation structures** via matrix decomposition for multi-asset portfolios
 - Quantifies risk with **Value at Risk (VaR)** and **probability of loss**

 ---

-## 📊 Example Outputs

-*(Sample GBM and Monte Carlo plots would go here — same as in original repo)*

----